chinmaydas96/chinmaydas96.github.io/_posts/2017-06-02-Data-analysis-1.md

 </table>
 </div>

-**From the table we can see that chpsticks of length 240 performed best as it has highest Food Pinching Efficiency**
+**From the table we can see that chopsticks of length 240 performed best as it has highest Food Pinching Efficiency**

 ```python
 # Causes plots to display within the notebook rather than in a new window